U.S. lawmakers back $15 billion in airline payroll assistance

 WASHINGTON (Reuters) -A bipartisan legislative deal unveiled by U.S. lawmakers on Sunday will grant U.S. airlines $15 billion in new payroll assistance that will allow them to return more than 32,000 furloughed workers to payrolls through March 31, sources briefed on the matter told Reuters.

+The support is part of $45 billion earmarked for the transportation sector in a $900 billion package for COVID-19 relief.

-The legislative plan to provide about $900 billion in COVID-19 relief and fund the government will, if approved by Congress, include $1 billion to passenger railroad Amtrak, $14 billion for public transit systems and $10 billion for state highways, a senior Democratic aide confirmed to Reuters, which first reported the expected amounts.
+Amtrak, the nation’s largest passenger railroad firm, is due to receive $1 billion while $14 billion will go to public transit systems and $10 billion to state highways, a senior Democratic aide said.

-House of Representatives Speaker Nancy Pelosi and Senate Democratic leader Chuck Schumer said on Sunday the measure provided $45 billion in total for transportation.

-It is also expected to include significant changes to how the Federal Aviation Administration certifies new airplanes following two Boeing 737 MAX crashes in Indonesia and Ethiopia that killed 346 people, three congressional aides said, but there were no specific details available on Sunday.
+The legislation is also expected to include significant changes to how the Federal Aviation Administration certifies new airplanes following two Boeing 737 MAX crashes in Indonesia and Ethiopia that killed 346 people, three congressional aides said, but specific details were not immediately available.

+The sources declined to be identified as the package’s details have yet to be formally unveiled.

+The U.S. Transportation Department said U.S. passenger airlines had 368,000 full-time workers as of Oct.
+15.

-Airline workers would be paid retroactive to Dec.
-1 and airlines would have to resume flying some routes they stopped after the aid package expired, congressional aides briefed on the talks said earlier.
-Airline workers could not be furloughed through March 31 as a condition of the assistance.
+Airline workers will be paid retroactive to Dec.
+1 and airlines will have to resume flying some routes they stopped after the aid package expired, congressional aides briefed on the talks said.
+Airline workers cannot be furloughed through March 31 as a condition of the assistance.

-In October, American Airlines furloughed 19,000 employees, while United Airlines furloughed more than 13,000.
+Airlines should receive funds about 10 days after the bill is signed, sources said.

 The new assistance program is expected to mirror the $25 billion program approved by Congress in March, which required larger airlines to repay 30% of the payroll grants over time and offer the government warrants.
 It is also expected to include minimum flight requirements.

-U.S. carriers are losing $180 million in cash daily, with passenger volumes down 65% to 70% and cancellations rising, industry lobby Airlines for America said.
+U.S. carriers are losing $180 million in cash daily, with passenger volumes down nearly 70% from year earlier levels while cancellations are rising, according to industry lobby Airlines for America.

 Congress in March approved a separate $25 billion in low-cost government loans for airlines and suspended some aviation excise taxes through Dec.
 31.

+The new $45 billion transportation package is also set to include $1.75 billion for airports and $200 million for airport concessionaires, $1 billion for airport contractors and $2 billion for the private motorcoach, school bus and ferry industries, officials said.

-Reporting by David Shepardson and Tracy Rucinski; Editing by Daniel Wallis and Peter Cooney
+Reporting by David Shepardson and Tracy Rucinski; Editing by Daniel Wallis, Peter Cooney and Edwina Gibbs

 Our Standards: The Thomson Reuters Trust Principles.